 A candidate can apply to the solicitation each review period, but a new application must be submitted each time.

-A Technical Evaluation Committee will be assembled at the beginning of each review period to review applications and the solicitation, and to amend the solicitation if necessary.
+A Technical Evaluation Committee will be assembled at the beginning of each review period to review applications with the solicitation and to amend the solicitation if necessary.
+A review period may be cancelled at FFP's discretion.
+Additional documents submitted will not be accepted.